-Financial instrument Valuation technique used Significant unobservable inputs Contingent consideration payable Discounted cashflow Discount rate of 5.54% Liability for share-based compensation Market and income approach Discount rate of 16.5%
+Financial instrument Valuation technique used Significant unobservable inputs Liability for share-based compensation Market and income approach Discount rate of 16.5%

-The Company considers that the carrying value of cash and cash equivalents, customer accounts and other restricted cash, accounts receivable, settlement receivables, prepaid expenses and other current assets, accounts payable and other liabilities, and funds payable and amounts due to customers approximate fair value given the short-term nature of these items.
-At December 31, 2023, the fair value of debt (a Level 2 measurement) based on market yields for similar debt facilities and observable trading data related to the Company's debt securities approximated carrying value.
+As at December 31, 2024, the Company considers the carrying value of cash and cash equivalents, customer accounts and other restricted cash, accounts receivable, settlement receivables, prepaid expenses and other current assets, accounts payable and other liabilities, contingent consideration payable and funds payable and amounts due to customers to approximate fair value given the short-term nature of these items.
+At December 31, 2024, the aggregate fair value of debt (a Level 2 measurement) based on market yields for similar debt facilities and observable trading data related to the Company's debt securities approximated carrying value.

-18.Leases
+17.Leases